City Guide for: Commewijne, Suriname

 Activities

-• Visit Independence Square and the Presidential Palace.
+• Visit Independence Square and the Presidential Palace

-• Explore St. Peter and Paul Cathedral.
+• Explore the St. Peter and Paul Cathedral

-• Wander through the Central Market.
+• Shop at the Central Market

-• Take a stroll along the Waterkant (riverside promenade).
+• Take a stroll along the Waterkant (riverside promenade)

-• Visit Fort Zeelandia (Suriname Museum).
+• Visit Fort Zeelandia (Suriname Museum)

 Travel Time